Best Black Friday deals 2020 | Which sales have started early?

 Last year, there was about a 20 per cent uplift in traffic for people searching for deals in some regions, according to Adobe Analytics.
 This year, it’s expected that Brits will spend an estimated £7billion over the Black Friday weekend.
 In the US, this is even higher – around $58billion.

-The offers will continue throughout November, so we suggest bookmarking this page.
-We will be updating it throughout the discount season with all the latest news and best deals across UK and US retailers.
+This is your guide to find out which popular retailers have already launched their Black Friday offers.
+Since the deals will continue throughout November, we suggest bookmarking this page.
+We will be updating it throughout the next few weeks with all the latest Black Friday news and the best deals across UK and US retailers.

 Early Black Friday deals: quick links

-With the recent lockdown news, we’re already seeing retailers start launching early Black Friday deals – they’re now part of the event just as much as Black Friday itself.
-Some retailers like Boots and The Body Shop have launched month-long offers, while other retailers like Argos will be running weekly sales on selected products throughout November.
+With the recent lockdown news, we’re already seeing retailers start launching early Black Friday deals and some are set to last the entire month of November.
+Boots and The Body Shop have launched month-long offers, while other retailers like Argos will be running weekly sales on selected products throughout November.

-With concerns growing over getting presents in time for Christmas, we’ve rounded up some of the best early deals and sales from major retailers that you can pick up now – we’re adding new retailers every day.
+With concerns growing over getting presents in time for Christmas, we’ve rounded up some of the best early deals and sales from major retailers that you can pick up now – keep checking back as we’re adding new retailers every day as their sales go live.
 You’ll find offers across tech, homeware, gifting, beauty, advent calendars and decorations:

 Tech and TV deals